jramcast/rhods/notebooks/fraud-detection/README.md

 # Hands-on Lab: Hit the RHODS

-In this exercise, you will create a data science project for fraud detection.
+In this exercise, you will create a complete data science project for fraud detection.

-The lab provides notebooks that implement the project workflow.
+The lab materials include notebooks that implement part of the project workflow.
-You might need to add code to those notebooks.

-Previoulsy, we covered running pipelines for offline scoring.
+You task is to complete the missing parts of those notebooks and create a data science pipeline to achieve the lab specifications.

 ## Prerrequisites

-The lab scenario assumes that the dataset is available in an S3 bucket.
+The lab scenario assumes that the dataset is available in the S3 bucket that you have created in the [RHODS administration quick course](https://redhatquickcourses.github.io/rhods-admin/rhods-admin/1.33/index.html).
 The dataset is a CSV file called `credictcard.csv`.

-To prepare the lab scenario, follow these steps:
+If you have not initialized your S3 store in the admin course, then you can follow these steps:

 * Create the S3 object store.
 You can create an s3 object store with Minio, by using this guide https://ai-on-openshift.io/tools-and-applications/minio/minio/.